saleor/saleor-docs/docs/api-reference.md

 <td valign="top"><a href="#string">String</a>!</td>
 <td>

-Name of the field to update
+Name of the field to update.

 </td>
 </tr>